kevinkowalew/homelab/README.md

 - [ ] create a microservices helm chart
 - [ ] figure out where a UI can fill in operational gaps to make the UX pleasant
 - [ ] figure out cross-namespace communication
+- [ ] figure out how to coordinate  registry/monitoring deployments with CI/CD setup